 drop24 are pleased to offer fresh Dutch roses from Covent Garden Market, delivered to your door, within 60 mins, 24/7!

-Dutch lillies are renowned for their excellent vase life.
+Dutch roses are renowned for their excellent vase life.

-Characteristics: The White Lillie is known for its crisp shade of white and soft velvety hues.
+Characteristics: The Pink Avalanche is known for its warm shade of pink and soft velvety hues.
 It has long stems.

 Flower size: 9 – 14 cm

 Length: 50 – 90 cm